Visit Antibes

 2. Marvel at the Musée Picasso

-The Picasso museum is not the only art centre in town!
+The Picasso Museum is not the only art centre in town!

 To continue your artistic visits, here are a few museums not to be missed: